Complain about a high hedge

 - the contact details for the owner of the hedge

-- information about the hedge and its location, including photos and a location plan
+- information about the hedge, such as its species and where it is, including photos and a location plan

-- to outline all the steps you have taken to settle the dispute by negotiation, with copies of relevant correspondence or other papers
+- an outline of all the steps you have taken to settle the dispute by negotiation, with copies of relevant correspondence or other papers

 Download a complaint form